FlowFuse/website/src/blog/2023/03/flowforge-1-5-0-released.md

 ## Node-RED 3.1 Beta Available

 FlowForge Cloud is a great place to try out the new Node-RED features, with FlowForge Cloud now including the [Node-RED 3.1.0-beta.2](https://discourse.nodered.org/t/node-red-3-1-0-beta-2-released/76192).
+If you want to try this version you can [duplicate your application](https://flowforge.com/docs/user/project-settings/#copy-project) or [upgrade your stack](https://flowforge.com/docs/user/changestack/).

 ## Other Improvements

 - Update to audit logs to improve usability [[#1800](https://github.com/flowforge/flowforge/issues/1800)] [[#1785](https://github.com/flowforge/flowforge/issues/1785)]
 - Improve how licensing works with overages, for easier scaling of FlowForge and your Node-RED Instances [[#1639](https://github.com/flowforge/flowforge/issues/1639)] [[#1739](https://github.com/flowforge/flowforge/issues/1739)]